YigitAsik/Euroleague-Apps/README.md

 ### Advanced

 Provides aggregated data over *possession importance*, which allows you to filter out *garbage time*, see which type of possessions teams drive their metrics from.
 Along with usual field goal percentages, advanced metrics are also included.
-Such as ORTG (offensive rating, per 75), TS_PCT (true shooting percentage), AST_PCT (assist per possession), TO_PCT (turnover per possession).
+Such as ORTG (offensive rating, per 75), TS_PCT (true shooting percentage), AST_PP (assist per possession), TOV_PP (turnover per possession).

 ### Scoring